Sign in →

 Recent transfusion may mask the patient's intrinsic enzyme activity and cause unreliable results.

-Reticulocytosis from any cause can mask some glucose phosphate isomerase deficiency cases by raising the activity level.
+Reticulocytosis can mask some glucose phosphate isomerase deficiency cases by raising the activity level.
 Comparison to other red blood cells enzyme activity levels or correction for reticulocytosis may be useful.

 Method Description

 Glucose phosphate isomerase (GPI) interconverts glucose 6-phosphate (G6P) and fructose 6-phosphate (F6P).
 In this assay, the F6P is then further converted to 6-phosphogluconate (6-PG) through the G6P dehydrogenase (G6PD) reaction resulting in the reduction of nicotinamide adenine dinucleotide phosphate (NADP[+]) to NADPH.
-The reduction of NADP(+) is measured spectrophotometrically by the increase in absorbance at 340 nm on an automated chemistry analyzer.(Beutler E: Red Cell Metabolism: A Manual of Biochemical Methods.
+The reduction of NADP(+) is measured spectrophotometrically by the increase in absorbance at 340 nm on an automated chemistry analyzer.(Beutler E. Red Cell Metabolism: A Manual of Biochemical Methods.
 3rd ed.
-Grune and Stratton; 1984:40-42; van Solinge WW, van Wijk: Enzymes of the red blood cell.
-In: Rifai N, Horvath AR, Wittwer CT: eds.
-Tietz Textbook of Clinical Chemistry and Molecular Diagnostics.
-6th ed.
-Elsevier; 2018:chap 30)
+Grune and Stratton; 1984:40-42; Rab MAE, van Wijk R. Enzymes of the red blood cell.
+In: Rifai N, Chiu RWK, Young I, Burnham CAD, Wittwer CT, eds.
+Tietz Textbook of Laboratory Medicine.
+7th ed.
+Elsevier; 2023:chap 78)

 Performing Laboratory